|

 Anthology of New Classic Guitar Solos.

-Tacoma, WA, where he maintains a private studio for teaching and
+Tacoma, WA, where he continues to compose new works for the guitar and